MSREnable/GazeHid/README.md

 *[Gaze Interactions and Eye Tracking in Windows Apps](https://docs.microsoft.com/en-us/windows/uwp/design/input/gaze-interactions)* - Additional documentation regarding the use of the [GazeInputSourcePreview](https://docs.microsoft.com/en-us/uwp/api/windows.devices.input.preview.gazeinputsourcepreview?view=winrt-19041) apis.

+## Debugging Resources

+Debugging drivers can be be difficult.
+However, through the process of developing these drivers we found a number of tools and strategies which helped.
+Please see the [debugging resources](Documentation/debugging_resources.md) document for more information.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to